mbraihan/mbraihan.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am a Ph.D. student in the [EXiT Lab](https://users.encs.concordia.ca/~abatmaz/) at Concordia University, advised by [Dr. Anil Ufuk Batmaz](https://users.encs.concordia.ca/~abatmaz/about.html).
+I am a Ph.D. candidate in the [EXiT Lab](https://users.encs.concordia.ca/~abatmaz/) at Concordia University, advised by [Dr. Anil Ufuk Batmaz](https://users.encs.concordia.ca/~abatmaz/about.html).

 My research centers on Virtual Reality, Augmented Reality and 3D User Interfaces, focusing on improving user interaction and experience in virtual environments.
 By integrating methodologies from human-computer interaction (HCI) and immersive technologies, I design, develop, and evaluate interactive VR systems that improve human capabilities in creating, consuming, and interacting with digital content, including video, audio, images, and graphical user interfaces.